zoug2016/gps-timekeep/README.md

  + The communication with the GPS hardware is done via `gpsd` daemon.
 This one is supposed to be running all the time, and all the other programs get GPS info through it.
 Among other things, it writes the current time received from GPS ("coarse time") to a "shared memory" segment, where it can be read by `ntpd`.
  + The time service to the "outside" is provided by `ntpd` daemon.
 It reads the shared memory segment to get GPS time.
 However, there are a couple of quirks/issues:
    + Because pi's kernel does not have the right configuration, `ntpd` can't use the PPS signal from the GPS unit directly.
 So a workaround daemon, `rpi_gpio_ntp`, needs to be running to receive the PPS pulses and write the precise time to the shared memory segment to be read by `ntpd`.
 The thing is that `rpi_gpio_ntp` needs to start only *after* GPS has a fix and the system time is approximately correct (I'm not sure how it works and why, this observation comes from my experience).
    + Sometimes, after boot, `ntpd` refuses to read time from the shared memory segment for some reason, and restarting things doesn't help me.
-A "fix", which seems to work for me is to set the system time to the approximately correct time *before* starting any daemons.
+A "fix", which seems to work for me is to set the system time to an approximately correct time *before* starting any daemons.
  + So to deal with the things above, there are two extra python programs:
    + `time-from-gps.py`: this is a "startup" script.
 It waits until GPS reports a fix and a time, and subsequently sets the system time (to an approximately correct one) and starts the other daemon:
    + `gps-watcher.py`: monitors the GPS for signal.
 If there's no signal, it stopd `ntpd` and `rpi_gpio_ntp`.
 If there is signal, it starts them up.
 Also, it regenerates the basic static html page (every 2-3 seconds).